2stacks/2stacks.github.io/_posts/2019-11-05-getting-started-with-frr-on-eveng.md

 ---
 # Introduction
 If you've been around networking long enough chances are you have heard of the open source routing software [Zebra] or [Quagga].
-You may have used them without knowing if you ever worked with Sidewinder firewalls or Brocade's Vyatta.
+You may have used them without knowing, if you ever worked with Sidewinder firewalls or Brocade's Vyatta.
 If you :heart: Linux and open source routing you may have heard of the next evolution in open source routing [FRRouting] aka Free Range Routing (FRR).
 If you haven't;